databrickslabs/dbldatagen/docs/source/options_and_features.rst

 base_column    Either the string name of the base column, or a list of columns to use to control data generation. values         List of discrete values for the column.
 Discrete values can numeric, dates timestamps, strings etc. weights        List of discrete weights for the column.
-Controls spread of values percent_nulls  Percentage of nulls to generate for column unique_values  Number of distinct unqique values for the column.
+Controls spread of values percent_nulls  Percentage of nulls to generate for column.
+Fraction representing percentage between 0.0 and 1.0 unique_values  Number of distinct unqique values for the column.
 Use as alternative to data range. begin          Beginning of range for date and timestamp fields. end            End of range for date and timestamp fields.